Itelina/Itelina.github.io/_visualizations/2015-8-9-Diabetes-Visualization.md

 ---
 layout: post
 title: Diabetes Disease Map
-excerpt: Visualization Showing Correlation of Diabetes to Other Diseases
+thumbnail: Visualization Showing Correlation of Diabetes to Other Diseases
 ---